philippinespire/pire_ssl_data_processing/README.md

 4. N50
 5. L50

-*Tip: you can align the columns of any .tsv for easy viewing with the comand `column` in bash.
+*Tip: you can align the columns of any .tsv for easy viewing with the command `column` in bash.
 Example:
 ```sh
 bash
 cat quast-reports/quast-report_scaffolds_Sgr_spades_contam_R1R2_21-99_isolate-off.tsv | column -ts $'\t' | less -S